FredPont/Data_Lister/README.md

       Start the analysis of the directories in command line (-c):
       ./Linux_DataLister.bin -c

+      Start the analysis of the directories in graphic mode (-g):
+      ./Linux_DataLister.bin -g

       To add new data from newfile to oldfile :
       ./Linux_DataLister.bin -m -o oldfile.csv -i newfile.csv